apache/flink/docs/dev/stream/operators/windows.md

 The *session windows* assigner groups elements by sessions of activity.
 Session windows do not overlap and do not have a fixed start and end time, in contrast to *tumbling windows* and *sliding windows*.
 Instead a session window closes when it does not receive elements for a certain period of time, *i.e.*, when a gap of inactivity occurred.
-A session window assigner is configured with the *session gap* which defines how long is the required period of inactivity.
+A session window assigner can be configured with either a static *session gap* or with a *session gap extractor* function which defines how long the period of inactivity is.
 When this period expires, the current session closes and subsequent elements are assigned to a new session window.

 <img src="{{ site.baseurl }}/fig/session-windows.svg" class="center" style="width: 100%;" />